jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

   corresponding private key is authorized to emit secure route advertisements on behalf of the AS specified in the certificate.

-This document defines a new RDAP extension, "rpki1", for accessing the RPKI registration data in the Regional Internet Registries (RIRs), including at national and local levels, for aforementioned RPKI profiles through RDAP.
-The motivation is that such RDAP data can complement the existing RPKI diagnostic tools when troubleshooting a route hijack or leak, by conveniently providing access to registration information from an RIR's database beside what's inherently available from an RPKI profile object.
+This document defines a new RDAP extension, "rpki1", for accessing the RPKI registration data in the Internet Number Registries (INRs) for aforementioned RPKI profiles through RDAP.
+An Internet Number Registry (INR) could be a Regional Internet Registry (RIR), a National Internet Registry (NIR), or a Local Internet Registry (LIR).

+The motivation here is that such RDAP data could complement the existing RPKI diagnostic tools when troubleshooting a route hijack or leak, by conveniently providing access to registration information from an INR's database beside what's inherently available from an RPKI profile object.
 There is registration metadata that is often needed for troubleshooting that does not appear in, say, a ROA or a VRP (Verified ROA Payload); such as:

 * Is it an auto-renewing ROA or not?
 * When did the initial version of a ROA get published?